What's the problem

 As with other bees and wasps, the sting of an Asian hornet is painful.
 Stinging is the natural defense mechanism in case hornets or their nests are disturbed.
 Therefore, disturb hornets as little as possible.
 A sting of Asian hornet is similar to a sting of other wasps.
 Its sting is not longer than that of a European hornet (3 mm) and the amount of poison is no greater than that of a honey bee (15 microliters).
 Problematic situations are therefore rare and linked with the amount of stings and hypersensitivity.
 In France, 0.3-7.5% of people are allergic.
 Additional vigilance is advised for people with a sensitivity to wasp stings.
 Make sure that someone always stays nearby after you have been stabbed.
 If you become unwell or sick, call the emergency number 112 as soon as possible.
 More information on things to do when stabbed on this page.

 - cutting a hedge with a nest in it

 - hiking close to a hornet nest

 Nest destruction is a specialist job.
 Working at height and the aggressiveness of the wasps in case of disturbance of the nest, represent particular health and safety hazards.
-Therefore, never treat Asian hornet nests yourself, but leave this to trained professionals such as the fire department.
+Therefore, never treat Asian hornet nests yourself, but leave this to trained professionals.

 Asian hornet management